Ministry of Industry (Spain)

-The Ministry of Industry and Tourism (MINCOTUR) is the department of the Government of Spain responsible for the proposal and execution of the government policy on industry, trade and tourism, including among its competences the industrial development and of the SMEs, the promotion and defense of the industrial property, as well as the politics of tourism and the rest of competences and attributions that the legal system attributes to it.
-Likewise, in coordination with the Foreign Ministry is responsible for the international cooperation on this matters.
+The Ministry of Industry and Tourism (MINCOTUR) is the department of the Government of Spain responsible for designing and implementing the government policy on industry and tourism.
+This includes designing the industrial strategy and development, as well as fostering entrepreneurship and small and medium-sized enterprises and defending industrial property.
+At the international level, these powers are exercised in coordination with the Ministry of Foreign Affairs.

-The Industry Ministry, along with the Defence Ministry, has an important presence in the military industry.
-The MINCOTUR supervises the imports and exports of military materials through the Interministerial Regulatory Board on Foreign Trade of Defense Material and Dual Purpose (JIMDDU) of the Secretariat of State for Trade.
-Likewise, the Ministry of Industry regularly grants loans to state-owned enterprises for the promotion of this industry and the realization of military projects.
+The Industry Ministry, along with the Defence Ministry, has an important presence in the military industry and it regularly grants loans to state-owned enterprises for the promotion of this industry and the realization of military projects.
+In the past, when it had commercial powers, it also oversaw the import and export of military and defense equipment.